ChuckBates/topaz_edge_mesh_poc/Aserto Edge Authorizer/READEME.md

 - `server.py` The main entry point of the Python server, responsible for handiling API requests.
 - `opa.py` The OPA interface that runs alongside the Python server, used for SQL generation.
 - `sql.py` Helper SQL library that aids in the translation of OPA results to SQL where clauses.
-- `Aserto Edge Authorizer POC.postman_collection.json` Example API requests to interact directly with the edge authorizer
+- `aserto_edge_authorizer_poc.insomnia.json` Example API requests to interact directly with the edge authorizer

 ## Install
 ### Aserto Edge Authorizer